 On all our steers Angus sired were 92% CH, 28% YG 2

 GV sired were 50% CH, 80% YG 1 & 2

 CH sired were 69% CH, 70% YG 1 & 2

 We've been trying to breed Angus on Gelbvieh and Gelbvieh on Angus and used Chars to clean up.
 Got rid of the Chars tho.
 Now we're cleaning up with balancers.

-Users browsing this forum: 4Diamond and 5 guests
+Users browsing this forum: George, Google [Bot] and 9 guests